 How can we get all these untrusted “nodes” to agree on the state of the ledger?
 How can we avoid bad actors corrupting the ledger?

 Bitcoin offers a solution: reward good actors and scare off bad ones, a classic carrot and stick act.

 In simple terms, certain Bitcoin participants are incentivized to do the dirty work and maintain the network.
 These participants — called “miners” — bundle transactions into a “block,” add this newest block to the “chain” of prior blocks (hence: blockchain is used to describe Bitcoin’s unique database structure), and devote immense computational power to the network in the process.
 For doing this work, these miners are rewarded with bitcoin.
-With a single bitcoin priced at upwards of $11,000, this is a very strong incentive.
+With a single bitcoin worth thousands of dollars, this is a very strong incentive.

 When miners devote computational power, they also use a tremendous amount of electricity.
-So much electricity, in fact, that a recent estimate put the Bitcoin blockchain’s total daily energy consumption at greater than Ecuador’s, a country of 17M people.
+So much electricity, in fact, that a recent estimate put the Bitcoin blockchain’s total annual energy consumption on par with the entire country of Ireland.

 This scares away hackers and bad actors because “hacking” Bitcoin to get everyone’s coins would cost a tremendous amount of computing power, electricity, and money.
 Further, if the Bitcoin community became aware of the hack, it would likely cause the price of bitcoin to drop steeply.
 This makes such an attack economically self-defeating.

 In technical terms, this mining process creates Bitcoin’s consensus mechanism, called “Proof of Work.”

 This clever game-theoretic model creates a ledger that everyone trusts, but nobody controls.